wtlow003/grokking-deep-learning/README.md

 > [!NOTE]
 >
-> Inspired by [@moolmohino](https://www.youtube.com/@moolmohino), I have embarked on a similar journey, committing 1-2 hours daily over the next 100 days to deepen my intuition in deep learning.
+> Inspired by [@moolmohino](https://www.youtube.com/@moolmohino), I have embarked on a similar journey, committing 1-2 hours daily over the next ? days to deepen my intuition in deep learning.

+- Initially, I was motivated to go for a 100-day challenge.
+But life happens, so I am now going to continue in a disciplined manner instead.

 In short, I grew tired of simply building Generative AI applications and managing LLM operations in my current role.
 The routine of calling an API without deeply understanding the process often frustrates me.